 Maintenance and Reliability: What to Watch For

 Here’s the good news: the 964 is a tough, well-built vehicle.
-But maintaining it properly is essential, as it’s still a Porsche, and some parts don’t come cheap.
+Many owners report years of reliable use with regular servicing.
+But some parts don’t come cheap.

 Things to keep an eye on: